-- 19.1 Framework Agreements and Dynamic Purchasing Systems (DPS) will contain instructions for use within its terms, and potentially include a requirement for a further competitive process between those suppliers who are parties to the Framework Agreements and DPS. - 19.2 In these cases, a Framework Agreement and DPS shall be tendered in accordance with these CPR and the Public Contract Regulations. - 19.3 If a direct award is permitted by a Framework and this is the preferred route, then the Contract Owner shall detail why using a direct award is appropriate for this contract, and get this approved by the relevant Assistant Director, and the Assistant Director of Finance. - 19.4 Where the Council has entered into a Framework Agreement and/or through procurement or is able to place orders from existing Framework Agreements and/or procured by central Government agencies, other local authorities or other third parties, then the Council may benefit from using those contracts without entering into a separate procurement. - 19.5 Procurement Team advice should be sought in advance before awarding a contract to a supplier using a Framework Agreement or DPS not procured directly by the Council.
+Framework Agreements and Dynamic Purchasing Systems (DPS) will contain instructions for use within its terms, and potentially include a requirement for a further competitive process between those suppliers who are parties to the Framework Agreements and DPS.
+In these cases, a Framework Agreement and DPS shall be tendered in accordance with these CPR and the Public Contract Regulations.
+Where the Council has entered into a Framework Agreement and/or through procurement or is able to place orders from existing Framework Agreements and/or procured by central government agencies, other local authorities or other third parties, then the Council may benefit from using those contracts without entering into a separate procurement.
+Procurement Team advice should be sought in advance before awarding a contract to a supplier using a Framework Agreement or DPS not procured directly by the Council.